 While it’s true that using BookShark to teach my children has required some careful scheduling and time management, teaching kids in different grades with BookShark is entirely possible.
 Here are some of the strategies that we use to make it more doable.

 While I’m helping one learn to read, the other one is either watching an educational show like Reading Rainbow or doing an online math or Spanish program.
 Meanwhile, my oldest is doing his independent work without my help.

 After I’m done teaching the girls, they’re free to play while I work with my sixth grader.

 Of course, you may not be able to combine all of your children’s subjects, but kids within three years of one another can be combined for literature and history.
 My kindergartner and first grader are using BookShark’s Level K history and literature program as well as science while doing their own unique grade level work in math and language arts.
-My sixth grader is using BookShark’s 5th grade history and literature program without any siblings.
+My sixth grader is using BookShark’s Level F (5th grade) All Subject program without any siblings.

 Be Flexible With Reading Times

 Some parents wonder how it is possible to get all of the read alouds completed during the day, especially when they’re teaching more than one grade.
 I have found that with flexibility, it is easy to do.